 - Using oak to your advantage: Barrel aging and fermentation protocol (Ryan Burk, Angry Orchard)

 Keeping it clean.
 Sanitation and its effects on cider quality (Andrew Byers, Finnriver Cider)

-- The Certified Cider Professional Level 1 Exam Preparatory Course, Wed 8am-10am, $40: This workshop covers all the material you need to pass the USACM’s Level 1 Exam.
+- The Certified Cider Professional Level 1 Exam Preparatory Course, Wed 8am-10am, $40: This workshop covers all the material you need to pass the American Cider Association’s Level 1 Exam.
 It will be teaching to the new version of the exam, which is geared more towards the service industry than the previous version.
 Topics include:

 - Apples & The Orchard

 Sign up for either of these great workshops when you register for CiderCon.
 Early bird pricing ends on January 15.

 Stay tuned for Part 2!